Eluveitie: Helvetios and Origins (2012–2015)

 Eluveitie released Helvetios, another metal album, in 2012, which received very favorable reviews.
-In an interview with Metal Blast magazine, Chrigel Glanzmann revealed that he had already started writing new material for Evocation II, the follow up to their 2009 acoustic album, as well as some new metal songs.
+In an interview with Metal Blast magazine, Chrigel Glanzmann revealed that he had already started writing new material for Evocation II, the follow-up to their 2009 acoustic album, as well as some new metal songs.

 During their tour in South America, Anna Murphy, the hurdy-gurdy player and clean vocalist, was reported to be sick on 26 January 2013, and had to take a flight to Switzerland on short notice.
 Despite this, however, the band continued their tour without her.

 On 29 August 2013, it was revealed that Eluveitie had been working on a new album, and that their Helvetios World Tour will be the last of their time playing live (apart from their Eluveitie & Friends Festival) before fully working on the new album.
 On the 11th of December, it was revealed that Nicole Ansperger will be the successor of longtime member Meri Tadić on the violin.

 In March 2014, Eluveitie won the Swiss Music Awards' Best Live Act National award.
 In April the same year, the band announced a headlining European tour, with support acts Arkona and Skálmöld.
 On 14 May, the band announced a new album scheduled for release on 1 August 2014, titled Origins.
 Original artwork created by Chrigel Glanzmann was released as well, along with the theme of the album, which revolves mainly around Gaulish mythology.

-In early June, the band announced on their Facebook that they will be releasing their lead single for Origins, titled "King", on 13, the same month.
+In early June, the band announced on their Facebook page that they will be releasing their lead single for Origins, titled "King", on 13, the same month.
 Eluveitie released the official music video for the song on 3 July.
 In November, in the middle of a European headliner tour, Patrick "Päde" Kistler was replaced by Matteo Sisti.
 After a week of silence he released a statement on his official Facebook profile explaining his point of view about the leave.